 Free IMA CMA Part 1 (Financial Planning, Performance, and Analytics) Formula Sheet (2026)

-Every CMA Part 1 formula you need on the test, grouped by topic, rendered with full math notation.
+Every CMA Part 1 formula you need on the test, grouped by topic and rendered with full math notation.
 70 formulas across 6 topics, calibrated to the 2026 syllabus.
 Free forever, no signup required.

 All CMA Part 1 Formulas